Nafees7/Nafees7/Readme.md

    - Implemented game physics and animations to provide an engaging gaming experience.

 ## Current Status
-🔧 Currently, I am working on the Dining Philosopher's Problem for multithreading.
-Exploring different approaches and synchronization techniques to tackle the challenges associated with concurrent dining philosophers.
+🔧 Currently, I am working on my own project "SOPHIA" which is a LLm.

 Feel free to reach out to me via email or LinkedIn.
 I'm always eager to collaborate on exciting projects and expand my network.